syncfusion-content/angular-docs/angular/GroupButton/Miscellaneous.md

 ## Show/Hide the items

-Particular currently showing button items can be hided.
+Particular currently showing button items can be hidden.
 Also it provides the options to show the hided button again.
 These functionalities can be achieved using **showItem** or **hideItem** method.

 **Hide the Button item based on given index**